Evelyn Vanderhoop

-Early life and education
+Early life and background

+Vanderhoop was born in Masset, British Columbia, in 1953.
+Her mother, Delores Churchill (Haida), was a prominent weaver, as was her grandmother Selina Peratrovich.

+Education

-Vanderhoop was born in 1953.
-She has a Bachelor of Arts degree from Western Washington University, Bellingham, Washington.
+Vanderhoop earned her a Bachelor of Fine Arts degree from Western Washington University in Bellingham, Washington.

 Career

 In her early career, she worked primarily as a painter, transitioning later into working as a textile artist.
 Her art practice includes researching and sharing cultural knowledge of Haida history.
-Vanderhoop creates traditional Northern Northwest Coast art textiles, following in the tradition of her mother Delores Churchill and grandmother Selina Peratrovich, both master weavers.
+Vanderhoop specializes in Northern Northwest Coast art weaving.